microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/search-api-overview.md

 if the **stored_fields** don't exist, they will be returned as empty in the **fields** in the response.

-TODO : Add a sample for specifying fields in the learn section.
+TODOSEARCHAPI : Add a sample for specifying fields in the learn section.
 1. For OOB Schema, 2.
 For ListItem , ExternalItem.
 3. For files (using the listItem).

 ### Keyword Query Language (KQL) support